-ElectriCities is a not-for-profit government service organization representing cities, towns, and universities that own electric distribution systems: more than 70 N.C. cities serve 500,000 customers, with 1 million customers served in N.C., S.C., and Va.
-ElectriCities provides customer service/safety training, emergency/technical assistance, economic development, communications, government affairs, and legal services.
+ElectriCities is a not-for-profit government service organization representing cities, towns and universities that own electric distribution systems: more than 70 N.C. cities serve 500,000 customers with 1 million customers served in N.C., S.C., and Va.